ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The Client can get the current keying material, for cases such as expiration, loss or suspected mismatch, due to e.g. reboot or missed group rekeying.
 This is described in {{update-keys}}.

-* The Client can retrieve a new individual key, or new input material to derive it.
+* The Client can retrieve new keying material for itself.
 This is described in {{new-keys}}.

 * The Client can get the public keys of other group members.
 This is described in {{sec-key-retrieval}}.